 Vantage Pointe Consulting sets up and administers Section 125 cafeteria plans for businesses across Cape Coral, Fort Myers, Naples, and Bonita Springs.
 There's no cost to implement, and we handle all the compliance documentation required by the IRS.
 Most employers see a positive return on their benefits investment within the first year.

 A Section 125 plan allows employees to pay their benefit premiums with pre-tax dollars.
 This reduces their taxable income and reduces your payroll tax liability as the employer.
-For a construction company with 20 employees this can save the business several thousand dollars per year in FICA taxes alone.
+According to the IRS Publication 15-B, employers save 7.65% in FICA taxes on every dollar employees redirect to pre-tax benefits.
+For a construction company with 20 employees each contributing $400/month, that is over $7,300 per year in payroll tax savings.

 No. Any business with at least one W-2 employee can establish a Section 125 cafeteria plan.
 Whether you have 2 employees or 400, the tax savings apply to every pre-tax dollar contributed toward qualified benefits.